-We knew at some point we would have to rip out the bath and repair so when Burlington Bathrooms asked if I would like to do a collaboration with them, we jumped at the chance.
+We knew at some point we would have to rip out the bath and repair so when Burlington Bathrooms asked if I would like to collaborate with them, we jumped at the chance.

-I had created a Pinterest board to collect family bathroom ideas for our new small bathroom renovation, I wanted something quite calming with neutral colours and a hint of luxury with gold accessories.
+I had created a Pinterest board to collect family bathroom ideas for our new small bathroom renovation, I wanted something quite calming with neutral colors and a hint of luxury with gold accessories.

-I knew that a sage green colour would work perfectly with the terrazzo tiles and that the gold accessories would help to pick out the browns and beiges of the tiles.
+I knew that a sage green color would work perfectly with the terrazzo tiles and that the gold accessories would help to pick out the browns and beiges of the tiles.

 This would mean moving the toilet to create a new space for the bath.